Getsots/portfolio-jekyll-theme/_posts/2024-01-01-using-github-pages.md

-# Analyzing Sample Data with Python
-This notebook provides a brief demonstration of how to analyze data using Python.
-We'll load a dataset, visualize it, and provide some insights.
-This notebook is customizable and can be used as part of a data analysis portfolio.
+---
+layout: post
+title: "Using Jupyter Notebooks with GitHub Pages"
+date: 2024-01-01
+---

 ## About Me
-Hi, I'm [Your Name], a data analyst based in [Your Location].
-I specialize in data visualization and analysis, with a focus on presenting insights clearly and effectively.
+Hi, I'm Tom, a data analyst student in London.
+I'm learning data visualisation and analysis, with a focus on presenting insights clearly and effectively.
 This notebook showcases my ability to work with Python libraries like Pandas and Matplotlib.

-**Education**: B.Sc. in Data Science
+**Education**: MBA
 **Skills**: Data Visualization, Python, Machine Learning